ceritium/rails-demo-list/README.md

 ## Details

-It is the base, it includes the default setup with turbolinks.
+Disable turbolinks.

 Features:
-- Pagination and sort links are handled by turbolinks.
+- Turbolinks is disabled so links for pagination and sorting reload totally the page.
 - Search submit is native and the page is totally reloaded.